 The sports programme offers a variety of sport and will change according to the season.

-- Term One: Competitive – Swimming, diving, squash, tennis and equestrian.
+- Term One: Competitive – Swimming, diving, orienteering, tennis, equestrian.

 - Term Two: Competitive – Hockey, netball, soccer, equestrian.

-- Term Three: Competitive – Athletics, squash and tennis.
+- Term Three: Competitive – Athletics and tennis.

 All the latest news, results, dates and school information can be viewed through the School Communicator, which is updated regularly.